 Accommodating a person with a brain injury means that services are provided in a manner that takes into consideration the special needs of the individual.
 Survivors of brain injury often experience problems with the following:

 Service providers need to be aware of these symptoms as they can interfere with treatment.
 Providing accommodations creates an opportunity to address potential barriers to treatment success.
-We have developed this webcourse so that service providers can recognize the symptoms of TBI and learn about different ways to accommodate them.
-Free CEUs are available for certain types of service providers.
+We have developed a web-based training module with CEUs available so that service providers can learn to recognize symptoms of TBI and develop strategies for accommodating symptoms.
+Bulk quantities of our training booklet are available for purchase and may be used to supplement in-service presentations.

-This webcourse was developed in collaboration with Ohio Rehabilitation Services Commission with support from a grant from the US Department of Health and Human Services, Health Resource and Services Administration (HRSA).
+This training was developed with support from a grant from the US Department of Health and Human Services, Health Resource and Services Administration (HRSA).

 This website has been funded with financial assistance from Grant #H133A120086 awarded by the U.S. Department of Education, National Institute on Disability Rehabilitation Research (NIDRR) to the Ohio Valley Center for Brain Injury Prevention and Rehabilitation for the current funding period of 10/01/2012 - 09/30/2017.